davidjosearaujo/dissertation/docs/Federated Identities/Federated Identities.md

 >In general, with databases, credentials are stored in proprietary tables created by the user management application.
 One of the reasons **databases are often chosen as credential stores** is because a majority of developers have experience coding against a database, so it’s relatively easy for them to create code to authenticate users against one.
 ### 2.4.2.
 Service Provider
+>Service providers are the entities that provide services to others.
+These services could be applications, infrastructure, or data services.
+As “the cloud” grows in popularity, many people have become aware of the three main cloud services models.